shriharip/shriharip/README.md

-- 👋 Hi, I’m @shriharip
+- 👋 Hi, I’m Shrihari and most of them call me 'Hari'
-- 👀 I’m interested in typescript, flutter, go, web frameworks, full stack development
+- 👀 I’m a full stack developer interested in typescript, go, flutter, and python.
 - 🌱 I’m currently learning : ML, crypto
 - 💞️ I’m looking to collaborate on  : lowcode, no code web frameworks
 - 📫 How to reach me : GitHub :)